suinkangme/CV-Image-Classification-Tasks/README.md

   <p>For Task 1, open the notebook titled "task1_training_testing.ipynb".</p>
   <ul>
       <li>
-          <strong>To train the model:</strong> Run the codes above "Testing".
+          <strong>To train the model:</strong> Run the codes above "Testing" from the beginning.
 If you want to save your own model, uncomment the code block starting with "<code># ONLY RUN THIS IF YOU ARE TRAINING FOR THE FIRS TIME.
 IF YOU ALREADY HAVE A MODEL, DO NOT RUN THIS PART AGAIN.</code>" If not, leave it as is.
       </li>
       <li>
           <strong>To test the model:</strong>